Radio emission from beyond the light cylinder in millisecond pulsars: Summary

 \section{Summary}

 The MSPs and the slow pulsar populations share many characteristics and behaviours in spite of their large differences in spin periods and magnetic field strengths.
 A striking difference between the integrated radio profiles of these two populations is the presence of disjoint components.
 We have shown that 35\% of MSP profiles have disjoint components as opposed to only 3\% of the slow pulsar profiles.
-The radio profiles of many of these pulsars have components that are aligned with the gamma-ray profiles.
-These components often exhibit high degree of polarisation and typically demonstrate a flat position angle swing.
+Remarkably, these percentages have not changed since the initial findings by \cite{paperI} , who determined 36\% for MSPs and 2\% for normal pulsars using a sample that was about ten times smaller (and more sensitivity limited).
+Importantly, in this work, we find that the radio profiles of many of these pulsars have components that are aligned with the gamma-ray profiles.
+These components often exhibit a high degree of polarisation and typically demonstrate a flat position angle swing.
+We note that flat PAs are also often observed in fast radio bursts \cite[FRBs, e.g.][]{FRBsPA}, and one might speculate whether such emission could be related to emission beyond the light cylinder of a neutron star for these sources.

 We therefore surmise that radio emission can be produced beyond the light cylinder in MSPs, in regions co-located with the production of gamma-rays.
 In addition, radio emission at low altitudes from above the polar caps is also produced.
 There is some evidence that the LC components have lower luminosities than their PC counterparts.
 We propose a simple geometrical explanation for the presence (or not) of light cylinder emission and the alignment (or not) between the radio components and the gamma-ray components.
 We also show that RVM fits to $\alpha$ and $\zeta$ are supportive of this idea.
 These findings help to explain some of the few peculiar differences in the emission properties of millisecond and normal pulsars that were noted early on \citep{paperI,paperII}.